catherinepope/papermod/content/posts/create-run-docker-container.md

 description: "Learn how to package a simple website with nginx as a Docker image in this step-by-step tutorial.
 Discover how to create a Dockerfile, build custom images, and serve websites locally using Docker containers - no complex web server setup required."
 keywords: ["Docker", "nginx", "web server", "Dockerfile tutorial", "Docker Desktop", "containerization", "local development", "web development", "Docker images", "nginx container"]
 ---

-NOTES - I need to explain about Dockerfiles having no extension.
-Also, the random image isn't showing - apart from that, this all still works!

 ## Introduction